 Launching a company doesn’t take much time but turning it into an effective one takes a lot of hard work.
 This is a story with almost all business ventures.
 The launching time of the business sees the first set of successes and they make you feel elated.
-Like for example, incorporating your company, starting a website and getting some early pat on the back for taking the initiative.
+For example, incorporating your company, starting a website, and getting some early pat on the back to take the initiative.
 The starting time or the honeymoon period is all about a positive emotion even though the expenses largely run from your own pocket for setting up things.
 The first year is nothing else other than a start, something like getting admission in an institution of your choice.
 Reaching the destination, i.e., getting certified as a top product of that institution, is still a far cry.

 Year Two: Getting the finances in order

 This is a key phase of your journey as an entrepreneur.